Property owners are required to mow the nature strip in front of their property.

-To promote a cleaner environment all residents are prohibited from lighting incinerators or burning in the open air in the City of Darebin.Fires may only be lit outdoors when cooking food.
-You need to advise your neighbours and Council prior to cooking food outdoors.
-An on-the-spot fine of $200 may be issued to anyone found breaking this law.
+All residents are prohibited from burning household waste, lighting incinerators or burning in the open air in the City of Darebin.
+To promote a cleaner environment, an on-the-spot fine of $200 may be issued to anyone found breaking this law.

-When a property is identified as being a fire hazard, a Fire Prevention Notice is issued to each owner of the property giving them 14 days to clear the property.
-Local Laws Officers re inspect the property after the notice has expired.
-There are no extensions on fire prevention notices.
+Local Laws Officers patrol all properties during fire hazard season, which is generally from October to March.
+When a property is identified as a fire hazard, a Fire Prevention Notice is issued to the owners of the property, giving them 14 days to clear the hazard.
+There are no extensions on Fire Prevention Notices.

 After a Fire Prevention Notice expires, Local Laws Officers will re-inspect the property.
 If it is still deemed a fire hazard, Council will clear the hazard and pass on all cleanup charges to the owner.
 In addition to the hazard removal cost, an infringement fee is issued to the proprety owners for failing to comply with the Fire Prevention Notice.
 If the property has more than one owner, an infringement fee is sent to each person.